Spinach Baby Food Recipe

 For Baby Led Weaning recipe ideas

 I still think puree spinach is great for any age.
 I honestly do.
-In baby led weaning the concept is that bubs pic up the food, feel it, play with it, put it in their mouths and suck little bits off but with spinach and other greens is this really possible?
+In baby led weaning the concept is that bubs pick up the food, feel it, play with it, put it in their mouths and suck little bits off but with spinach and other greens is this really possible?
 My daughter spat her baby spinach leaves out every single time, except when I put balsamic vinegar on them (then she licked that off first).
 But green leafy vegetables are essential for every human (babies, kids and adults) so thats why I think pureed greens are fantastic until bub eats leafy greens.
 Now I do have to stipulate here though..if you only ever give your child pureed greens how will they ever get used to normal leafy greens?
 So do a combo.. use a puree when you actually want to get the nutrition in, and always serve some leafy greens up (similar to how you would with an adult) after around 12-18mths of age, along with the pureed version!
 A lot of Little Mashies customers put things like spinach puree into our little Mashies reusable food pouches, or they blend it into smoothies and use our pouches for those.
 These are also good ideas but I warn you.. with food always do a variety of things.
 Don't get in the habit of only serving foods one way because then it's hard to break that habit.

-Little Mashies reusable food pouch reviews
+Little Mashies reviews

 We Love Our Little Mashies